-Media Certification and Monitoring Committees (MCMC) are in all the Districts and State level.
-All political place at advertisements proposed to be issued on electronic media shall require pre-certification from the concerned MCMC.
-Political advertisements in all electronic media/TV Channels/Cable including Network/Radio private FM channels/Cinema halls/audio-visual displays in public places/voice messages & bulk SMS over phone and social media & internet websites shall come within the purview of pre-certification.
-Commission requests all Political Parties/candidates/Media to follow precertification instructions.
+Media Certification and Monitoring Committees (MCMC) are in place at all the Districts and State level.
+All political advertisements proposed to be issued on electronic media shall require pre-certification from the concerned MCMC.
+Political advertisements in all electronic media/TV Channels/Cable Network/Radio including private FM channels/Cinema halls/audio-visual displays in public places/voice messages & bulk SMS over phone and social media & internet websites shall come within the purview of pre-certification.
+Commission requests all Political Parties/candidates/Media to follow pre-certification instructions.